 --show-all switch?
 It could be replaced with a sed script and removing its handling would improve cat, right?
 Except what’s often lost in that reasoning is that now everyone has to write and maintain a non-trivial sed script rather than having a shared tool used by millions of people and maintained by a well established project.

 Am I saying that we should push as much code into every application?
 Choose tools with the biggest binary size?
+Bring in huge dependencies just because we can?
 No, of course not.
-Programs with well defined scope, devoid of unnecessary features have their advantages, but comparing number of lines of code is never a good metric by itself.
+Programs with well defined scope and devoid of unnecessary features have their advantages (including security ones), but comparing number of lines of code is rarely a good metric by itself.
 It’s good to try and understand where those additional lines come from.
-Even if there is no difference in set of features between two programs, one might be larger because it’s better optimised or uses a more secure design.
+Even if there is no difference in set of features between two programs, one might be larger because it’s better optimised (seriously, they don’t joke around) or uses a more secure design.

 † It was just pure luck that I wasn’t affected by the bug.
 My account password was long and complicated.
 While good for security it got annoying fast when I had to type it each time I returned with a fresh mug of tea.
 Because of that I was running a modified version of slock which verified entered password against a hard-coded hash rather than my system credentials.
 As an aside, this had additional benefit of preventing my account password being leaked if I ever tried to unlock a screen after forgetting to lock it beforehand.